AleksyBukowski/uml-diagram-generation-shipitday2025-hackathon/README.md

 - Ensure the properties file is in the correct location
 - Check property names and values
 - Verify the engine type is either 'ollama' or 'vllm'
+- Temperature values should be between 0.0 and 1.0

 ## Contributing